ckuoch/Pitch-Predictor-CSM148/README.md

 > pitching_preprocessing notebook contains all code to preprocess data in the original pitching CSV. pitching.csv is the resulting data after running this notebook.

-> pitching.ipynb contains all code creating graphics about models and experimental model training

 > Output.txt is a sample output of the script

 - This repo only contains source code for viewing purposes.
 Does not include dependencies required to run script